jfallmann/MONSDA/docs/source/tutorial.rst

     - MAPPING: Read mapping with STAR, hisat2, bwa, segemehl3 and minimap2
     - DEDUP: Read deduplication with umi_tools and picard
     - DE: Differential Expression analysis with EdgeR and DESeq2
-    - DEU: Differential Exon Usage analysis with EdgeR and DEXSeq
+    - DEU: Differential Exon Usage analysis with EdgeR (DEXSeq skipped, runtime)
-    - DAS: Differential Alternative Splicing analysis with EdgeR and DIEGO
+    - DAS: Differential Alternative Splicing analysis with EdgeR and DIEGO (skipped, E.coli)
-    - DTU: Differential Transcript Usage analysis with DRIMSeq and DEXSeq
+    - DTU: Differential Transcript Usage analysis with DRIMSeq (DEXSeq skipped, redundant)
-    - COUNTING: Read counting with FeaturCounts ot quantification with Salmon
+    - COUNTING: Read counting with FeaturCounts (quantification with Salmon skipped, see DTU)
     - TRACKS: Generation of tracks for UCSC or other genome browsers
     - PEAKS: Analysis of ChIP-Seq or CLIP-Seq or cyPhyRNA-Seq Peaks